-Leading international welfare and behaviour expert, Temple Grandin, joined our international line-up of speakers including Jon Bowen, Jim Stowe, Bayard Rucker, Genevieve Fontaine, Stephanie Hansen, Steve Marsden and Dwayne Rodgerson.
+Leading international welfare and behaviour expert, Temple Grandin joined our international line-up of speakers including Jon Bowen, Jim Stowe, Bayard Rucker, Genevieve Fontaine, Stephanie Hansen, Steve Marsden and Dwayne Rodgerson.

-With eight consecutive streams and 200 scientific sessions to choose from delegates were spoilt for choice There are eight specialist workshops and field trips providing hands-on experience across a diverse range of specialities and breakfast and industry lectures that will bring you up-to-date with what’s new.
+With eight consecutive streams and 200 scientific sessions to choose from delegates were spoilt for choice There are eight specialist workshops and field trips providing hands-on experience across a diverse range of specialties and breakfast and industry lectures that will bring you up-to-date with what’s new.

-In 2012 nearly 800 delegates, 130 speakers and 110 trade exhibitors took came together for the 2012 AVA Annual Conference at the Canberra Convention Centre – 20–25 May which focussed on the important theme of Sustainability.
+In 2012 nearly 800 delegates, 130 speakers, and 110 trade exhibitors took came together for the 2012 AVA Annual Conference at the Canberra Convention Centre – 20–25 May which focussed on the important theme of Sustainability.
 The world is changing, and a discussion of where our profession will fit into a changing world is vital to our future success.
 In a world where the population is ever increasing, where information is available to everyone, and where public perception is becoming more and more important, we need to take a step back and look at where we do and should fit in.

-Starting at a new time on the Sunday afternoon, Professor Joe Brownlie CBE addressed the topics of “Who Owns Disease” and the role of the veterinarian in a changing world.
-On Monday, Professor John Webster – one of the team that developed the “5 freedoms” discussed welfare and the sustainability of agriculture.
+Starting at a new time on Sunday afternoon, Professor Joe Brownlie CBE addressed the topics of “Who Owns Disease” and the role of the veterinarian in a changing world.
+On Monday, Professor John Webster – one of the teams that developed the “5 freedoms” discussed welfare and the sustainability of agriculture.

-Other plenary sessions included a look at the political sustainability of our profession by Senator (and AVA member) Chris Back, and a look at the sustainability of veterinary practices in the face of infectious zoonotic diseases by a well-known face at recent conferences Paul Baker.
+Other plenary sessions included a look at the political sustainability of our profession by Senator (and AVA member) Chris Back and a look at the sustainability of veterinary practices in the face of infectious zoonotic diseases by a well-known face at recent conferences Paul Baker.

 Included in the scientific program amongst a vast array of practical surgical and medical presentations (sustainability of the individual!) were discussions about the sustainable use of wildlife, sustainably feeding 9 billion people, sustainable use of antibiotics and sustainable education of veterinarians.
 The program had something for everyone, with 17 different groups having had input into more than 180 hours of presentations.

 800 delegates attended the 2011 AVA Annual Conference at the Adelaide Convention Centre.
-A major theme for the conference was Evidence-based medicine and our opening plenary discussion “Evidence from a Scientific perspective” delivered by the hugely popular Dr Normal Swan, signalled the start to an exciting, varied and comprehensive four day lecture program offering over 199 sessions and 20 streams of the most up-to-date and cutting edge information that can be used on a daily basis by a wide variety of different veterinary practitioners in private practice and covering a range of topics including government service, undergraduate education, welfare, food safety, the pharmaceutical industry and conservation biology.
+A major theme for the conference was Evidence-based medicine and our opening plenary discussion “Evidence from a Scientific perspective” delivered by the hugely popular Dr. Normal Swan, signalled the start to an exciting, varied and comprehensive four day lecture program offering over 199 sessions and 20 streams of the most up-to-date and cutting-edge information that can be used on a daily basis by a wide variety of different veterinary practitioners in private practice and covering a range of topics including government service, undergraduate education, welfare, food safety, the pharmaceutical industry and conservation biology.
 This year’s conference also celebrates the Year of the Vet 2011, a significant milestone in veterinary education since the first veterinary school was established in Lyon France in 1761 and the formation of the Australian Veterinary Association in 1921.

 The AVA joined with the New Zealand Veterinary Association (NZVA) to present the Pan Pacific Veterinary Conference with 965 attendees.

 The conference theme, ‘Embracing Challenges’ kicks off with the opening Plenary Address by Professor Frazer Allen on the Key drivers for change and new skills required to embrace emerging challenges facing our profession.
-Plenaries also included Hypothetical: My kingdom for a horse – the veterinary profession and the law, moderated by Dr Ian Robertson from MAF Enforcement.
+Plenaries also included Hypothetical: My kingdom for a horse – the veterinary profession and the law, moderated by Dr. Ian Robertson from MAF Enforcement.